WHAT WILL I STUDY?

 English Language students go on to take a variety of degree courses, including English Language and Linguistics, Journalism, Education and Creative Writing.
 This subject can lead to journalism, PR, teaching, law, speech therapy and any other career where the ability to communicate and use language effectively is valued.

-Written competence and accuracy; speaking and communication skills; the ability to structure and organise arguments; widened vocabulary; analysis of texts; research and IT skills.
+Written competence and accuracy; speaking and communication skills; the ability to structure and organise arguments; widened vocabulary; improved use and grasp of grammar; analysis of texts; drafting and editing; IT skills.

 Our popular Creative Writing enrichment class meets weekly and has produced prize-winning and published writers.
 It is open to anyone interested in creative work.
 Course trips have involved taster days at local universities and visits to the British Library and Dr Johnson’s house for language change.

 ““I chose English Language as it investigated the language used in a variety of different scenarios, which have a big impact on today’s society.
 This is important in my chosen career path of International Development.
 I have enjoyed looking in more depth at the way people use their language to represent themselves in a certain way and how the words that are used and the way a person talks can influence others and have power.””